KingFG6938/macOS-Tahoe-on-Dell-Precision-5530/README.md

 **Special thanks to:**
 ----------------------------------------------------

-**Corpnewt, mrzeitgeist, zackthecoder:** For helping me fix problems with the EFI
+**corpnewt, mrzeitgeist, zackthecoder:** For helping me fix problems with the EFI

 **Credits:**
 ----------------------------------------